HansumaeCecilia/AutoMarketPoista/README.md

-# Nayttoprojekti
+# AutoMarket

-A repository for upcoming final project.
-It is an application for a hypothetical company, AutoMarket, that specializes in buying and selling used vehicles, with two "market places", one meant for car dealerships and the other for users.
-The users have access to the dealerships' listings and dealerships are able to view the users' listings.
-Users and dealerships have access to the UI application, and both of them have their own "market view".
-AutoMarket acts as the middle-man, and the service includes the creation of listings, marketing, customer service--including reclamation handling--and contract handling, for example archiving and collaboration with the dealerships' accounting.
-The actual dealings will happen between the customer and dealership.
-AutoMarket will have their own software for creating the listings and storing them in a database.
-The dealerships and users have no access to the software.
-Dealerships can leave "Buying"-listings and customers can offer their vehicles to them.

-As compensation for the service dealerships will choose a monthly payment package, the cost of which is based on the amount of listings and other needed services.
-Users will be charged a modest amount for their listing and the amount of time they want it to stay up.
-The user friendly application will give customers easy access to the dealership inventories.
-The app user will have a wide variety of characteristics to choose from, such as the make, model, mileage, color, fuel type, and transmission.
+A repository for final project.
+It is an application (AutoMarket) for buying, selling and swapping used vehicles.
+Users create an account to put up listings.
+Listings are created by filling out a form with a wide variety of characteristics to choose from, such as the make, model, mileage, color, fuel type, and transmission.
+The listings include a contact form that potential buyers can use to reach the seller.
+The app is for both car dealerships and private users.
+While private user accounts are hidden from others, dealerships have a public user page that includes all their listings and information.
+The app is created with Expo.

 Title: Näyttöprojekti
 Author: Cecilia Hansumäe
-Date: 26/01/2024
+Date: 08/03/2024
 Version: 1.0
 Description: Application for car listings